kumahq/kuma-website/docs/docs/0.1.0/installation/centos.md

 ## 2. Start the Data-Plane

 ::: tip
 Before starting the sidecar proxy data-plane, the service should **already** be running.
-For demo purposes, we can start a sample TCP server that echoes back the requests we are sending to it:e:
+For demo purposes, we can start a sample TCP server that comes bundled with Kuma and that echoes back the requests we are sending to it:

 ```sh
 $ kuma-tcp-echo -port 9000
 ```

+You can then consume the service by making requests to `127.0.0.1:9000`, like: `curl http://127.0.0.1:9000/` or `nc 127.0.0.1 9000`
 :::

 We now have our control-plane and services running.
 For each service we can now provision a [`Dataplane Entity`](/docs/0.1.0/documentation/#dataplane-entity) that configures the inbound and outbound networking configuration: